 - Enter a name in your filevar-register under “USB_filename”

-- Implement a button in your visualization to save to USB (using the filevar – method)
+- Create a button in your visualization to save to USB (using the filevar – method)

-- How you choose to collect data and fill up you array is up to you J
+- How you choose to collect data and fill your array is up to you.

-- Create a filevar-register with the same array type and the same USB-name as the one you created for the data collection component.
+- First, create a filevar-register with the same array type and the same USB-name as the one you created for the data collection component.

-- Create a database register (see the tutorial “Exporting data from VIGO6 using ODBC” which also explains the prerequisites for your database/excell).
+- Second, create a database register (see the tutorial “Exporting data from VIGO6 using ODBC” which also explains the prerequisites for your database/excel).

-- Implement a button in your PC visualization to load from USB (using the filevar – method), or call this method during start-up.
+- Third, create a button in your PC visualization to load from USB (using the filevar – method), or call this method during start-up.

-- Implement a routine that reads data record by record, from the filevar-register (which is an internal SD-file on the PC) and store the data into the database register (NB!
-First you must copy the data from the physical USB memory stick into the COPP PC- folder “USB”).
+- Last, implement a routine that reads data record by record, from the filevar-register.
+The filevar is an internal SD-file on the PC.
+Then store the data into the database register.
+You have to copy the data from the physical USB memory stick into the COPP PC- folder “USB”.